Average Rent Prices Across the U.S.

 This tech hub continues to maintain premium rental rates.
 In the city proper.
 In San Francisco, rents usually look something like:

-More economical options exist in surrounding areas like Oakland or South San Francisco, where one-bedrooms average around $2,400 to $2,800.
+More economical options exist in surrounding areas like Oakland or South San Francisco, where one-bedrooms average around $2,100 a month.

 Take a look at The Moran and The Brady.